intel/nemu/README.md

 *NEMU* also introduces a new QEMU x86-64 machine type: **`virt`**.
 It is a purely virtual platform, that does not try to emulate any existing x86 chipset or legacy bus (ISA, SMBUS, etc) and offloads as many features to KVM as possible.
-This is a similar approach as the already existin AArch64 `virt` machine type and *NEMU* will only support the two `virt` machine types.
+This is a similar approach as the already existing AArch64 `virt` machine type and *NEMU* will only support the two `virt` machine types.

 Below is a list of QEMU features that *NEMU* will retain and add.